A248/LibertyBans/CONTRIBUTING.md

 See the section "Cloning and building" for how to obtain a plugin jar.

 You can run `mvn package` to run unit tests and jar packaging in a single build.

-## Making a release

-I make releases with a few steps:

-1. `mvn versions:set -DnewVersion={theNextVersion}`
-2. `build/prepare-release.sh` to see the new dependency hashes for own-project dependencies
-3. Update the dependency hashes in the parent pom
-4. Perform the deployment with `./mvnw clean deploy -Pbuild-release,-docker-enabled -DskipTests -Dinvoker.skip=true`
-5. Commit and tag the results.

 # Build integrity and security